 - Easier to grow as you grow

 More and more commercial systems that we buy for use on campus are web apps.
 We also have the ability to develop custom apps for specific needs.
-Our office has developed a set of common tools in the PHP programming language that enable us to develop and deploy a web app rather quickly.
+Our office has developed a set of common tools in the PHP programming language that enables us to develop and deploy a web app rather quickly.
 We currently have close to a dozen in use or development.
 We are also looking into adopting the Laravel framework for future (and existing) web application development.
-This move away from custom tools should speed up development, increase security and shadow what CIT is doing with web applications it develops / supports.
+This move away from custom tools should speed up development, increase security, and shadow what CIT is doing with web applications it develops / supports.

 Some folks believe "web apps" are a new concept, but essentially it is a "thin client" model which has been around since the dawn of computing.